obistack/ksubmit/USER_GUIDE.md

 ## Simple Example Workflow

-Let's walk through a complete example of using KSUB from initialization to job submission and management:
+Let's walk through a complete example of using KSUBMIT from initialization to job submission and management:

-### 1. Initialize KSUB
+### 1. Initialize KSUBMIT

 ```bash
 kinit